-Referred to as “rhytidectomy” a facelift is designed to smoothen loose skin and wrinkles on the face and neck, tighten underlying tissues which have become lax with age, and gets rid of fatty facial issue.
-As a result a patient undergoing facelift surgery can expect the face to appear firmer and more youthful.
+Referred to as “rhytidectomy” a facelift is designed to smoothen loose skin and wrinkles on the face and neck, tighten underlying tissues, and get rid of excess fatty facial issue.
+As a result a patient undergoing facelift surgery can expect the face to appear firmer and have a changed appearance.

 Choosing the right surgeon aside, preparing for your surgery, and post-surgical care are both important factors to ensure you do everything you can to get the best outcome.

 Patients who elect to undergo face lift surgery at Brighton Plastic Surgery are given a comprehensive list of pre and post-surgical instructions.
 This post aims to summarise some of this information, providing an overview of what you should expect when undergoing this type of plastic surgery.